electron/electron/docs/api/power-save-blocker.md

   * `prevent-display-sleep` - Prevent the display from going to sleep.
 Keeps system and screen active.
 Example use case: playing video.

-Returns `Integer` - The blocker ID that is assigned to this power blocker
+Returns `Integer` - The blocker ID that is assigned to this power blocker.

 Starts preventing the system from entering lower-power mode.
 Returns an integer identifying the power save blocker.